 Unit tests are helpful in testing the correctness of a feature for N number of use cases but it does not necessarily mean the written feature correctly behaves for use cases that the author of the feature did not consider or did not think about while writing the respective feature.
+As Dijkstra correctly observed:

-Unit tests failed to reveal bugs #5, #6, #7, #10 and $#11^2$ ; these bugs were found when manually testing combox.
+Unit tests failed to reveal bugs #4, #5 #6 #7 #5 #10 $\#11^2$ ; these bugs were found when manually testing combox.